arktekk/scala3-scalafix/readme.md

 ## SemiAuto

-Rewrite implicit derived values to scala 3 syntax
+Rewrite implicit derived values to scala 3 syntax.
+Missing a bundle/library?
+Please open a report it as a bug or submit a pull-request.

 **Configuration:**